 How can I store this chicken breast dinner?

-- fridge-store this bacon wrapped stuffed chicken breast recipe in an air tight container in the refrigerator for up to one week
+- Fridge - store this in an air tight container in the refrigerator for up to one week

 Check out my other recipes for chicken:

 - 2 cups spinach

 - 2 tablespoon garlic

 - 7 oz chopped artichoke hearts